-For the first time since 2017, the York College Scout Club will host a Merit Badge College on March 18 from 8 AM to 5 PM on the York College of Pennsylvania campus.
+The York College Scout Club will host a Merit Badge College on October 21 from 8 AM to 5 PM on the York College of Pennsylvania campus.
 The Scout Club is looking forward to welcoming up to 200 Scouts and Scouters for the day.

 Adults/parents may also join their Scout for lunch at a cost of $10.